rekagiday/exam-basics/java.md

 ### What is the constructor?
 When it is used?
 [2p]
 #### Your answer:
 Constructors are used to create objects of a certain class.
 They can be empty (no parameters given) or they can have parameters.
-If not given any other contructor with at least one paramenter, every class has a default empty constructor.
-It is possible, to use more constructors for the same objects, with different parameters.
+If no other constructor with at least one parameter is given, every object has a default empty constructor.
+It is possible to use more constructors for the same objects, with different parameters.